genetics-statistics/GEMMA/README.md

 More information on source code, dependencies and installation can be found in [INSTALL.md](INSTALL.md).

+## Input data formats

+Currently GEMMA takes two types of input formats

+1. BIMBAM format (preferred)
+2. PLINK format

+See this [example](./doc/example/data-munging.org) where we convert some spreadsheets for use in GEMMA.

 ## Reporting a GEMMA bug or issue

 For bugs GEMMA has an